-- curriculum and assessment design that links academic integrity with the development of professional skills, - guidance on the appropriate standards and practices of academic integrity, - encouraging a learning environment based on mutual respect and trust between academic staff and students, - · responding to and addressing minor cases of academic misconduct as a learning opportunity, and - provision of tools to support self-assessment and compliance prior to assessment submission, including text matching software, such as Turnitin and providing practical resources that model good practice and provide examples.
+- mandatory induction modules on Academic Integrity for all new student - curriculum and assessment design that links academic integrity with the development of professional skills, - guidance on the appropriate standards and practices of academic integrity, - encouraging a learning environment based on mutual respect and trust between academic staff and students. - responding to and addressing minor cases of academic misconduct as a learning opportunity, and - provision of tools to support self-assessment and compliance prior to assessment submission, including text matching software, such as Turnitin and providing practical resources that model good practice and provide examples.

-6.2 Reporting Concerns
+5.2 Reporting Concerns

-An academic staff member responsible for assessing student work who suspects plagiarism or academic dishonesty must report it to the Director Learning and Innovation in the manner as outlined in the procedures.
+Any academic staff member responsible for assessing student work who suspects plagiarism or academic dishonesty must report it to the Director Learning and Innovation in the manner as outlined in the procedures.

-6.3 Identifying Academic Dishonesty or Plagiarism
+5.3 Identifying Academic Dishonesty or Plagiarism

-An investigation will be conducted as soon as possible into an allegation of academic dishonesty or plagiarism.

-The student will be sent a written request to attend an interview and may be asked at that time to substantiate their learning, the method and required timeframe for doing so.

-If the student does not participate in the investigation process, they may be deemed to have not proven their learning.
+- 5.3.1 A investigation will be conducted by the appointed Investigator as soon as possible into an allegation of academic dishonesty, plagiarism or mis-use of AI - 5.3.2 The student will be sent a written request to attend an interview and may be asked at that time to substantiate their learning, the method and required timeframe for doing so. - 5.3.3 If a student does not participate in an investigation process, they may be deemed to have not proven their learning.

-The Director Learning and Innovation, or their delegate, will conduct the investigation and document the outcome, indicating whether or not the student has successfully proven their learning with respect to the subject matter of the relevant assessment item.
-The Director of Learning and Innovation may seek advice, where appropriate, from academic staff or other experts in reaching a conclusion about whether learning has been substantiated.

-The Director of Learning and innovation will convene a meeting of the Examination Committee to review the findings and make a determination as to whether or not academic dishonesty or plagiarism has occurred and what penalty if any may be applied.

-When assessing academic dishonesty, the following should be considered:

-- a.
-Extent: how much of the assessment item is in question (for example, a few sentences or several paragraphs); and what proportion of the assessable work in the unit the assessment item represents (for example, 10% or 50-60%), - b.
+- 5.3.4 The Director Learning and Innovation, or their delegate, will conduct the investigation and document the outcome, indicating whether or not the student has successfully proven their learning with respect to the subject matter of the relevant assessment item.
+The Director of Learning and Innovation may seek advice, where appropriate, from academic staff or other experts in reaching a conclusion about whether learning has been substantiated. - 5.3.5 The Director of Learning and innovation will convene a subcommittee meeting of the Examination Committee to review the findings and make a determination as to whether or not academic dishonesty or plagiarism has occurred and what penalty, if any, may be applied. - 5.3.6 When assessing academic dishonesty, the following will be considered: - Extent: how much of the assessment item is in question (for example, a few sentences or several paragraphs); and what proportion of the assessable work in the unit the assessment item represents (for example, 10% or 50-60%), - b.
 Level: at what level is the student in their course, - c.
 Knowledge: the student's exposure to the accepted practices, and cultural norms (for both domestic and international students), - d.
 Discipline: what are the accepted practices in the student's discipline and the extent to which these practices have been made clear to the student, and - e.
 Recidivism: whether the student has previously failed to uphold appropriate standards of academic integrity.